isaaccjh/frontend/README.md

 4. **Checkout Process**: The shop provides a secure checkout process, allowing customers to enter shipping and payment information.

 5. **Order Management**: Administrators have access to an order management system to process orders, update order status, and manage inventory.

-6. **Product Reviews**: Customers can leave reviews and ratings for products, helping other users make informed decisions.

 ## Tech Stack